One of life’s simple joys is to have a freezer full of ButcherBox’s delicious meat, easily accessible whenever you want an amazing meal.

 It is not recommended that you defrost meat by leaving it out at room temperature on the kitchen counter, because you shouldn’t leave meat out at room temperature for more than 2 hours.
 This will bring it to the “danger zone” temperatures where bacteria can form.
 The same is true of thawing with hot water.

-If you are in a pinch, you can defrost with cold running water or cook from frozen (check out how in Chef Yankel’s video below).
+If you are in a pinch, you can defrost with cold running water or cook from frozen, as mentioned above.

 For more on defrosting meat and other foods, check out the FDA/USDA website on defrosting, The Big Thaw.